Forbes

 Why Healthcare Is a Strong Fit for AI

-Healthcare systems generate enormous volumes of data through clinical notes, imaging, lab results, claims, and administrative records, much of which has historically been difficult to use effectively because it sits in disconnected systems.
+Health systems generate enormous volumes of data: clinical notes, imaging, lab results, claims, admin records.
+Most of it has been hard to use, because it sits in disconnected systems.
 AI changes that by connecting previously siloed information and surfacing insights that support faster, better informed decisions.

 McKinsey's 2026 outlook on US healthcare describes AI-enabled transformation as having moved beyond experimental pilots to become essential infrastructure for efficiency.
-The report notes that AI is being applied where it matters most, spanning prior authorization, revenue cycle management, workforce optimization, and supply chain execution, removing friction from workflows that have long strained both efficiency and staff morale.
+The report finds AI landing where it matters most.
+Prior authorization, the revenue cycle, staffing, and supply chain all qualify.
+Each is a workflow that has strained efficiency and morale for years.

 Why AI Adoption Is Accelerating Now

-McKinsey research finds that about half of US healthcare organizations have already implemented generative AI, with the focus now shifting from initial adoption toward integration, measurable return on investment, and the rise of agentic AI as a new value driver.
+McKinsey finds about half of US healthcare companies have already deployed generative AI.
+The question has moved on from adoption.
+It is now integration, measurable return, and the rise of agentic AI.
 This marks a clear transition from AI as an experiment to AI as an operational expectation.

-At a global policy level, the World Health Organization's European Region report, based on a survey of 50 member states, found that AI is already reshaping how care is planned, delivered, and governed, with countries actively developing national strategies, governance models, and legal frameworks to guide adoption responsibly.
+Policy is moving too.
+The World Health Organization surveyed 50 member states in its European Region.
+AI is already reshaping how care is planned, delivered, and governed there.
+Countries are writing national strategies, governance models, and legal frameworks to keep adoption responsible.

-Statistics on AI adoption in healthcare, including the share of US healthcare organizations using generative AI and the share of executives who expect agentic AI to play a significant role.
+Statistics on AI adoption in healthcare, including the share of US healthcare companies using generative AI and the share of executives who expect agentic AI to play a significant role.

 Generative AI adoption in US healthcare has moved past early experimentation, with agentic AI emerging as the next value driver.